getdish/dish/docs/next.md

 ---

 # inbox

+- login/signup forms need a upgrade runthrough:
+  - default to login if they have a cookie showing they've been logged in before
+  - if they autocomplete the signup form, we can either move them to login or at least copy the values into login

 - lists need a way to change the slug since we auto-generate it first. it should probably just do it one time, so need to track that in db (or some other way?).